-Lower in the band, this may be confined to a competent, if basic, account, for example listing two or three practical advantages of quantitative methods, but with a limited focus on the question.
+Lower in the band, this may be confined to a competent, if basic, account, for example listing two or three problems with conducting research in general and, implicitly, with experiments.
 Answers will show a reasonable underlying knowledge and understanding.
 Some limited explicit evaluation may be offered.

 Higher in the band, answers will be more developed and focused.
 Knowledge and understanding will be broader and/or deeper and will begin to identify a wider range of material.
-There may still be a tendency to present the material in a rather list-like manner, for example briefly listing three or four practical advantages of quantitative methods and drawing tentative links with the concepts of reliability and/or validity.
+There may still be a tendency to present the material in a rather list-like manner, for example briefly listing four or five issues relating to the use of experiments in sociology, such as the range of ethical issues involved, control factors, limited scope and problems with analysis of results.
 Knowledge and understanding may extend to an awareness of some theoretical aspects but these are likely to be undeveloped.